WilfSilver/stream-signer/spec.md

 ## Acknowledgements

+My sincere thanks go out to my dissertation supervisor, James Davenport, who has supporting me through keeping me updated with the latest news of the technologies used and consulted within this specification and my dissertation as a whole.

+Additionally, to all my fellow University students who have pushed me towards exploring this approach and have always been there to talk over the many niches and edge cases of this specification, offering insights and alternatives.
+This includes Max Friedrich, Pal Kerecsenyi and Penn Mackintosh.

+Finally, I also want to give a special thanks to my house mate Sam Ndenecho, who was the spark of inspiration for this specification and has always been there for a long conversations about both the specification and also Rust.

 ## References

 **\[JSON\]** -- The JavaScript Object Notation (JSON) Data Interchange Format.
 T. Bray, Ed..
 IETF.
 December 2017.
 Internet Standard.
 URL: https://www.rfc-editor.org/rfc/rfc8259